SalihAlwassiti/Git-Event-Data-Pipeline/README.md

 * **The Bronze layer** stored ingested data from Airbyte.
 During ingestion, JSONL was converted to CSV, and the data was then stored without further transformations.

 * **The Silver layer** processed and parsed the JSON event fields, cleaned the data, and extracted only the relevant attributes needed for analysis.

 * **The Gold layer** consisted of multiple aggregated tables designed for analytics, including event summaries, contributor activity metrics, repository activity metrics, time-based distributions, and breakdowns of bot versus organization activity.

 All transformations were designed to support incremental updates to ensure scalability and efficiency.

+The bronze to silver to gold transformation codes: [Bronze To Silver](https://github.com/SalihAlwassiti/Git-Event-Data-Pipeline/blob/main/bronze_to_silver.py), [Silver To Gold](https://github.com/SalihAlwassiti/Git-Event-Data-Pipeline/blob/main/silver_to_gold.sql)

 Note: While I designed the core pipeline logic and data transformations, I utilized the Databricks AI Assistant to refine the Spark execution plans and implement incremental updates.